raphpay/Clubbix-Backend/README.md

      - `invoice.payment_succeeded`
      - `invoice.payment_failed`

-3. The webhook endpoint will automatically handle these events and log them to the console.
+3. The webhook endpoint will return structured responses that your frontend can use to update your database.

 ## Project Structure